Generic Name: metronidazole topical (MET roe NYE da zole)

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-What should I discuss with my doctor before using MetroGel (metronidazole topical)?
+What should I discuss with my healthcare provider before using MetroGel (metronidazole topical)?

 You should not use metronidazole topical if you are allergic to it.